-The Writing Process Worksheets
+The Writing Process EAP Worksheets

 In this analysing essay questions worksheet, students learn instruction words and practice strategies for understanding and clarifying writing task requirements.
 Students begin by reading information about instruction words used in essay questions and writing assignments.
 Students then reorder letters to reveal common essay instruction words.
 Next, students read ten definitions and match them to the correct instruction words.
 Afterwards, students read about a three-step strategy for breaking down and analysing essay questions.
 Students then use this information to help them examine an essay question and develop a working outline for an essay.